ToiletStarter/hold/EasyUi_Documentation.md

 EasyUi
-Overview
+What it is

-EasyUi is a standalone Roblox UI system built around small draggable windows, a path-based store, and optional overlays.
+EasyUi is a standalone Roblox UI framework built around:

-It is meant to be easy to use in two ways:

-    quick manual setup with a few windows and widgets larger schema-driven setups with mounted config tables
+    draggable windows
+    tabs and subtabs inside windows
+    a path-based state store
+    overlays/HUD pieces
+    schema and descriptor-based building
+    config save/load
+    extension through plugins, custom widgets, and a toolkit

 It does not require EasyESP.